- Choose your destination

 The decision was made.
-We were going to take a sabbatical from work, pack up all of our belongings and our house, and hit the road for six months.
+I was going to take a sabbatical from work, pack up all of my belonging, and hit the road for six months.

-In hindsight, I wish we’d gone for longer.
+In hindsight, I wish I’d gone for longer.
 Packing your entire life up into as many boxes as your attic will store really is quite difficult.
-Saving money for a trip this long was actually easier than the packing.
+In fact, saving money for a trip this long was actually easier than the packing.

 1. First thing’s first – choose your destination

 This was the fun part.
-We sat down in front of the laptop feeling giddy after having finally made the decision to bite the bullet and go.
-Our friend was getting married in Spain and so we knew that it was going to be a starting point for us.
-We scoured travel books, blogs, and Google Maps to work out which was the most viable option.
+I sat down in front of the laptop feeling giddy after having finally made the decision to bite the bullet and go.
+My friend was getting married in Spain and so I knew that it was going to be a starting point.
+I scoured travel books, blogs, and Google Maps to work out which was the most viable option.

 This process took about three weeks.
-We planned half a route through Europe before scrapping that idea, looking briefly at Asia and then deciding we didn’t want to do that either.
+I planned half a route through Europe before scrapping that idea, looking briefly at Asia and then deciding I didn’t want to do that either.

-We eventually decided on a route.
-We’d go to the wedding in Spain before getting the train to Madrid to say goodbye to our families.
-Then we planned the route, which was sure to change (and it did).
+I eventually decided on a route.
+I’d go to the wedding in Spain before getting the train to Madrid to say goodbye to my family.
+Then I planned the route, which was sure to change – and it did.
 It began Miami – Colombia – Peru – Bolivia – Chile – Argentina – Uruguay and Brazil, before heading home via Lisbon.

 Once your destination is set, you can work out costs.
 Getting an approximation of costs by checking out Lonely Planet guides and Hostelworld/booking.com is your starting point.
 It’s best to get an idea of the following:

 Once you have these costs, it’s easier to work out an approximate budget.
-For example, we’d decided we wanted to spend 4 weeks in each country, give or take.
-We found approximate costs for all of the above, and worked out a budget on a country-by-country basis.
-We then added 5-10% on top of that figure to allow for errors, scams and those nights where you end up spending way more money than you probably should have.
+For example, I’d decided I wanted to spend 4 weeks in each country, give or take.
+I found approximate costs for all of the above, and worked out a budget on a country-by-country basis.
+I then added 5-10% on top of that figure to allow for errors, scams and those nights where you end up spending way more money than you probably should have.

-We booked our initial flights, our first hostel and our flight home.
+I booked my initial flight, first hostel and flight home.
 I wouldn’t usually recommend booking a flight home, if possible – just in case plans change.
-The only reason we did was with thanks to Jack’s Flight Club, and finding a stupidly cheap deal from Brazil back to the UK.
+The only reason I did was with thanks to Jack’s Flight Club, and finding a stupidly cheap deal from Brazil back to the UK.
 It was a buffer.
-It was so cheap that it didn’t matter if we didn’t get on it.
-We also booked our Machu Picchu Inca Trek, though in hindsight this wasn’t necessary.
+It was so cheap that it didn’t matter if I didn’t get on it.
+I also booked the Machu Picchu Inca Trek, though in hindsight this wasn’t necessary.

-We then removed the cost of the above from our overall budget, and split this between six to get a budget per month.
-For detail, we’d worked out we’d need no more money than £2,000 for two people per month in each country. £2,000 x 6 = £12,000.
-Minus the cost of flights booked and Machu Picchu tour, we would need to save another £11,000.
+I then removed the cost of the above from my overall budget, and split this between six to get a budget per month.
+For detail, I’d worked out I’d need no more money than £1,000 for per month in each country. £1,000 x 6 = £6,000.
+Minus the cost of flights already booked and Machu Picchu tour, I would need to save another £5,000.
 Now the hard work started.

 3. Analyse your current incomings and outgoings

-Spreadsheets will become your friends.
-We sat down and inputted both of our salaries into a spreadsheet.
+Spreadsheets will become your friend.
+I sat down and inputted my salary into a spreadsheet.
 This was followed by every direct debit and standing order, including subscriptions to things such as Spotify and Netflix.
-Then came an approximation of how much money we spend on eating out, food shopping and evening activities.
+Then came an approximation of how much money I spent on eating out, food shopping and evening activities.

 Next, it was time for the fine-toothed comb.
 I recommend setting up a traffic light system within your spreadsheet.
 Green for the things you literally cannot live without – rent money, gas and electricity and transportation to work.
 Amber represents items which life would be a little more difficult without – mobile phone contracts, contact lense subscriptions, and gym memberships.
 Red represents things which aren’t a necessity and should be cut without question – expensive lunches at work, meals out and cinema trips.

-Personally, it was easy for us to cut a lot of things.
+Personally, it was easy for me to cut a lot of things.
 It was going to mean living a simple life for a while, but it was worth it.

-For things such as lunches at work, we learned to prep cheap and easy recipes at home every Sunday which would last us all week.
-We’d buy our snacks to take with us from a cheaper supermarket such as Aldi rather than splurging money on things we didn’t need.
+For things such as lunches at work, I learned to prep cheap and easy recipes at home every Sunday which would last me all week.
+I’d buy our snacks to take with us from a cheaper supermarket such as Aldi rather than splurging money on things we didn’t need.

 I cancelled my Spotify subscription and found a free 6-month trial online for Apple Music.
 Netflix went.
 Eating out went.
 Going into town for nights out was swapped with a bottle of wine at home with friends.
-Food shopping became so meticulous, we began to loathe Sunday afternoons.
-We’d dig out the recipe books, plan each meal for the week.
+Food shopping became so meticulous, I began to loathe Sunday afternoons.
+I’d dig out the recipe books, plan each meal for the week.
 Write a very specific list, and not stray from it.
-We managed to reduce our weekly food shopping from £80 to about £25 per week for two people.
+I managed to reduce the weekly food shopping from £50 to about £20 per week.
 That’s including ingredients to make breakfast and lunches to take to work.
 Aldi is amazing.

 But it’s all worth it in the end…